What Does the Bible Say About Overeating? (+ How to Walk in Grace!)

 The enemy wants to keep you focused on your failures so that he can render you ineffective in your fight (against your personal struggles and your commission to share the gospel).

 But what does the Bible say about eating too much?
-Is it really your worst case scenario or is it about something else altogether?
+Is it really the worst-case scenario, or is it pointing us to something bigger?

 Let’s be clear…

-And all who miss the mark are eligible for justification as a result of God’s grace through Jesus.
+And all who miss the mark are eligible for justification as a result of God’s grace through the Lord Jesus Christ.

 Then, determine to make His sacrifice enough.
 Stop mulling over your overeating and plunge into His grace…